The Fiona Mason Mysteries are cozy whodunits with plenty of edge. They have been described as Agatha Christie brought up to date!

 Throughout, there is carefully researched information on the areas visited by the tour group which also makes for some very interesting reading.
 If that weren’t enough, the writer also continues the extraordinary relationship emerging between Fiona, the group tour guide and the charming Peter Montgomery-Jones, who became acquainted in “Murder in the Bulb Fields.”

-Blood in the Wine is available at Amazon.co.uk, Amazon.com, cpibookdelivery.com and all good bookshops RRP £8.99 or why not order a signed copy directly from Judith includes p&p.
+Blood in the Wine is available as an eBook on Amazon.co.uk, Amazon.com, and all Amazon Kindle stores or as a paperback at cpibookdelivery.com and all good bookshops RRP £8.99 or why not order a signed copy directly from Judith includes p&p.

 BLOOD AND CHOCOLATE